AlexMelw/EasySharp/README.md

 A few useful .NET Helpers

-Feel free to create a pull request for collection replenishment :)
+Feel free to create a pull request for helpers collection replenishment :)